nitishpratap/interview/JavaScript/Callback.md

 ```

 **Nesting many asynchronous functions inside callbacks is known as the pyramid of doom or the callback hell:**
+Callback hell refers to a situation in asynchronous programming where multiple nested callbacks make the code difficult to read, understand, and maintain.
+It often occurs when handling complex or dependent asynchronous tasks that require sequential execution.
+#### To remove the callback hell use
+* **Modularization** ->  Break down the code into smaller, modular functions.
+* **Promises:**
+* **Async/Await:**
+* **Named Functions:** ->  Instead of using anonymous functions as callbacks, define named functions separately.
+This makes the code more readable and allows for better reusability.
 ```javascript
 asyncFunction(function(){
     asyncFunction(function(){